 Causes of the discovery

-How the brain gets rid of its waste and fights infection was a mystery till October, last year.
-The brain lymphatic system was discovered in the brain’s leathery outer coating called the “dura” of a mice using a high-powered microscope.
+The brain gets rid of its waste and fights infection was a mystery until October last year.
+The brain lymphatic system was discovered in the brain’s leathery outer coating called the “dura” of mice using a high-powered microscope.

 Thus began the search for lymphatic vessels in primate brains.